commonprefix/payment-system-docs/docs/flow/steps.md

         ofrAmt = offer.amount()

+        # stpAmt represents what the step consumes/produces (includes transfer fees)
         stpAmt = TAmounts(
             mulRatio(ofrAmt.in, ofrInRate, QUALITY_ONE, roundUp=True),
             ofrAmt.out
         )

-        # Owner pays the transfer fee
+        # What the offer owner actually gives (output amount adjusted for transfer fee)
         ownerGives = mulRatio(ofrAmt.out, ofrOutRate, QUALITY_ONE, roundUp=False)

+        # For funded offers (owner is issuer), use ownerGives directly.
+        # Otherwise, check owner's actual balance.
         funds = ownerGives if offer.isFunded() else offers.ownerFunds()

-        # Only if CLOB offer
+        # Limit offer if owner doesn't have enough funds (CLOB offers only)
         if funds < ownerGives:
             # We already know offer.owner() != offer.issueOut().account
             ownerGives = funds
             stpAmt.out = mulRatio(ownerGives, QUALITY_ONE, ofrOutRate, roundUp=False)

-            # It turns out we can prevent order book blocking by (strictly)
+            # Code comment: It turns out we can prevent order book blocking by (strictly)
             # rounding down the ceil_out() result.
 This adjustment changes
             # transaction outcomes, so it must be made under an amendment.
             ofrAmt = offer.limitOut(ofrAmt, stpAmt.out, roundUp=False)

             stpAmt.in = mulRatio(ofrAmt.in, ofrInRate, QUALITY_ONE, roundUp=True)

-        # Limit offer's input if MPT, BookStep is the first step (an issuer is making
+        # Code comment: Limit offer's input if MPT, BookStep is the first step (an issuer
-        # a cross-currency payment), and this offer is not owned by the issuer.
+        # is making a cross-currency payment), and this offer is not owned
-        # Otherwise, OutstandingAmount may overflow.
+        # by the issuer.
+Otherwise, OutstandingAmount may overflow.
         issuer = assetIn.getIssuer()
-        if isAssetInMPT and not prevStep_ and owner != issuer:
+        if isAssetInMPT and not prevStep_ and owner != issuer: available = accountHolds(sb, issuer, assetIn, fhIGNORE_FREEZE, ahIGNORE_AUTH)
-            # Funds available to issue
-            available = accountHolds(sb, issuer, assetIn, fhIGNORE_FREEZE, ahIGNORE_AUTH)
             if stpAmt.in > available:
                 limitStepIn(offer, ofrAmt, stpAmt, ownerGives, ofrInRate, ofrOutRate, available)